EziOzoani/SWENG_Essays/README.md

 # SWENG_Essays
-A Collection of Software Engineering Essays
+A collection of Software Engineering Essays